 Your GP can email: [email protected]

-DO NOT RUN IF YOU FEEL UNWELL
+DO NOT TAKE PART IF YOU FEEL UNWELL

-This is a very important issue and the marathon organisers are very aware of how painful a decision this might be.
+This is a very important issue and the event organisers are very aware of how painful a decision this might be.
 They have made it clear to me that should anyone withdraw for medical reasons, they will have a guaranteed place the following year.
 You can do this by completing a deferral form (marathon entries only) which can be found in the FAQ section of the Brighton Marathon website.

 MEDICATIONS AND PAINKILLERS

-Finally, drugs to dry up runny noses, which contain drugs such as pseudoephedrine or oxymetazoline, can increase your blood pressure and interfere with the heart’s electrical circuitry and so should be avoided for a few days prior to the race and not taken whilst training.
+Finally, drugs to dry up runny noses, which contain drugs such as pseudoephedrine or oxymetazoline, can increase your blood pressure and interfere with the heart’s electrical circuitry and so should be avoided for a few days prior to the event and not taken whilst training.
 Stimulants of any kind should not be used.
 Again, for any questions, please consult your GP.

-By now you will already be aware that you need to have adequate amounts of fuel on board to enable you to run regularly.
-It is essential that you pay attention to the quantity and type of fuel you use before, during and after training and especially on the day of the race.
+By now you will already be aware that you need to have adequate amounts of fuel on board to enable you to run or cycle regularly.
+It is essential that you pay attention to the quantity and type of fuel you use before, during and after training and especially on the day of the event.
 Getting the right balance, in the type and amount of fluid you drink and fuel you take in, is critical for performance and safety.

 ON THE DAY